· By Will Harken

 This combines AI efficiency with human creativity.
 Best of both worlds.

-Sometimes I will combine multiple ideas from Suno in my DAW, export them as a Frankenstien take, then upload that back into Suno.
+Sometimes I will combine multiple ideas from Suno in my DAW, export them as a Frankenstein take, then upload that back into Suno.
 THEN I will use their Cover feature to get a final smoothed-out result.
 Then export stems that can be mixed.

 Cover Art and Visuals